 Thank you very much for visiting!
-My name is Ottilia Stephens and I am a British illustrator, originally from Herefordshire, UK, and currently based in Yokohama, Japan.
+My name is Ottilia Tanaka (née Stephens) and I am a British illustrator, writer and Japanese language specialist originally from Herefordshire, UK, and currently based in Yokohama, Japan.

-I am studying MA Illustration long distance with Falmouth University, UK, and due to graduate in Autumn 2020.
-My style is based on analogue methods with a focus on mark-making and traditional materials like watercolour.
-I also use various digital tools.
+I have a BA in Japanese from University of Leeds (2:1, 2014) and an Illustration MA from Falmouth University, UK (merit, 2020).
+My illustration style is based in analogue methods with a focus on mark-making and traditional materials like watercolor.
+I also use various digital tools and am constantly seeking to expand my practice.
 You can see my portfolio here.

 For the Final Major Project of my MA, I wrote and illustrated my first ever children’s book.
 This was a very personal project which I am thrilled to have completed.
 I am currently looking for an agent or publisher for this work.
+I am also willing to rework the book under the guidance of a publisher, if necessary.
 You can see more about this work and its creation on my YouTube channel, or on its Project Page.

 You can find downloadable prints of my work for sale on my Etsy shop.

-I am also an Adobe Certified Associate in Adobe Illustrator, Photoshop and Illustrator.
+I am also an Adobe Certified Associate in Adobe Illustrator, Photoshop and Illustrator (2020).

 Although illustration is my main passion, as the name of this website suggests, I also scribble in various other areas.

 I copywrite for web pages, pamphlets or PR publications.
 I also write for pleasure on topics relating to culture, illustration, nature, art and Japan.
 You can see my personal writing in the blog section of my site.